 Roses have long been used in medicine, food, tea and essential oils.
 In the first century, Pliny the Elder recorded more than 30 uses of rose medicine.
 Rose leaves, petals, hips and roots all have medicinal properties to treat a range of disorders from wounds to stomach problems.
 Rose hips are rich in vitamin C and make a wonderful “rose apple” jam; rose-petal elixir calms the nerves and lifts the spirit.

 Each year, we aim to offer a diverse selection of unusual and antique varieties.
 If your favorite is not on the list this year, we may offer it in the future.
 Unlike hybrid tea roses, these roses are all vigorous, cold hardy, and on their own roots rather than grafted.
-Many of our rare varieties are propagated and grown without pesticides at Corn Hill Nursery in New Brunswick, Canada.
 The antique varieties grow slowly compared to newer hybrids and tend to be more difficult to propagate.
 You may notice that some of these roses have small root systems and little top growth.
-Don’t be put off by their small size—it’s just the nature of these old varieties.
+Don’t be alarmed by this—it’s just the nature of these old varieties.
 We can attest that they perform just as well as the others.
 If roots are tangled, cut them back to 6" or so and spread them out in the planting hole.

 Roses grown in Europe before 1800 are referred to as “Old World” roses, including the cultivars of Rosa gallica and R. alba.
 Their pink color ranged from the deepest dark purple of ‘Cardinal de Richelieu’ to just a faint blush of pink like that of ‘Chloris.’
 There were no reds among these antique roses and, though rich in fragrance, they bloomed only once per season.
 In the late 1700s red roses with repeat blooming tendencies were introduced from China, shifting the focus of rose breeding toward those traits.
 Demand for the aromatic and medicinal qualities of the Old World roses declined, supplanted by flowers that lasted long through the season.
 The hybrids created since the 1820s are called “modern” roses and are much more commonly seen in gardens today.

 Rosa gallica is considered the oldest rose, steeped in history, legend and myth, and still grows wild in some places in the Caucasus, the mountainous region between the Black and Caspian seas, where it originated.
 Its exact origin is unknown but it can be traced back fourteen centuries when it was considered a symbol of love by the Persians.
-Most modern-day roses are presumed to be descendants of the gallicas.
 The aromatic petals hold their scent better than any other rose and have long been considered medicinal.
 This species contains hundreds of different cultivars, some very similar and others unique.
 Most have similar compact shrub habits and are generally very hardy.
-Most modern-day roses are presumed to be descendants of the gallicas
+Most modern-day roses are presumed to be descendants of the gallicas.

 Rosa alba is almost as old as gallica and is also believed to have travelled west from the Caucasus with the Greeks and Romans.
 Many of the alba cultivars were bred in the 1800s in Europe.
 Though they flower only once, they should not be overlooked, as their beauty and fragrance are unparalleled by any modern rose.
 They are considered “tree roses” with tall canes that can be trained to fences, pillars and stonewalls, like climbers.
 Unlike many roses, albas bloom on old wood—if pruned too heavily, they can take years to flower again.
 Like heirloom apples, they are actually more disease resistant than many of the modern hybrids.

 Roses prefer full sun, though some will tolerate partial shade.
 They will do well in most well-drained soils with a good amount of organic matter.
 In locations with poor drainage, add gravel at the bottom of the planting hole, or build in drainage.
 Pick a site with good air flow, but avoid sites with cold northwest winds.
 Avoid competition with tree roots.
 Space them 4–6' apart.

 Plant roses as early as soil can be worked.
 Most roses’ roots don’t spread beyond the original hole, so dig a bushel-sized hole, as deep as 2' or more.
-We recommend a bale of rotten hay in the bottom of the planting hole.
 Mix soil with liberal quantities of well-rotted manure and compost; Rainbow Valley or Coast of Maine Quoddy Blend are both good choices.
-Add a coffee-can full of rock phosphate or bone meal.
+Add a coffee-can full of rock phosphate or bone char .

-Soak roots in water overnight or up to three days before planting.
-Prior to planting, prune roses back to 3 canes, 2–5" tall, and clip any dead tips.
+Prior to planting, prune roses back to 3–5 of the best canes, 2–5" tall, and clip any dead tips.
 Plant them 1" below the level they were in the nursery.
 Add water as you fill in the hole to puddle it in.
-Mound soil around branches to prevent them from drying out, and to encourage buds to sprout.
-As the buds open, pull back the soil to the correct level.

 Shrub roses and climbers will require little pruning in later years.
 Any pruning should wait until after the forsythia blooms.
 Remove dead or broken branches, and periodically cut out the oldest wood.
 Keep roses well mulched to retain moisture and reduce weeds.
 Apply our True Love Rose & Ornamental Mix once the soil has warmed, and/or add 2 shovelfuls of composted manure to each crown late in the fall.

 Ilex verticillata.
 Also called Black Alder, Fever Bush, Possumhaw, Swamp Holly and more.
 Deciduous suckering medicinal holly with clusters of upright stems.
 Best known for profusions of bright red ⅜" berries which stand out after the leaves fall—they keep their color all winter, spectacular against the snow.
 A staple of the Maine landscape, providing late-spring forage for birds.
 Lustrous deep green leaves retain their color long after they’re cut for decoration.
 Richly foliated, but open enough to display interesting branch structure.
 Tiny white flowers in mid-July attract pollinators.
 Excellent fall wildlife forage plant.
 Leaves used for tea and tonic, astringent bark used in herbal medicine.